mrakgr/Trading-Journal/journal_2025.md

 Lol, this is hillarious.

 10am.
 At any rate, my goal for the time being is to just learn.
 It's not to apply to SMB.

+10:20am.
+Let me start.
+Time to wrap up the book today.

+> So after all of the ups and downs in the markets, I have been continually developing the trading system that we teach at SMB Capital.
+We trade the Stocks In Play.
+We trade off of levels that we spot intraday, prices where sellers and buyers exchange the most stock.
+We search for epic battles between the bulls and bears.
+We want to see a lot of volume done at a price.
+Once it is, then we have a level.
+We are long above this level and short below.

+Fuck.
+To think I spent 7 years as a trader without ever learning about true support and resistance plays.
+That is some advanced retardation.

+At least this time around I can be sure that I am not fucking up my learning curve.